The U.S. government attacks drinking by teens with shoddy junk science. Here’s the story.

 It’s not unusual for interest groups to tout junk science.
 But when a government agency engages in such tactics, it gives the claim a false respectability.
 People tend to assume the government is an impartial arbiter, sorting through rival positions and conflicting data in an effort to arrive at the truth.

 Yet the federal bureaucracy has never served as a neutral moderator when it comes to alcohol policies.
-Rather than conduct reasoned, impartial scientific inquiry, agencies such as the Department of Justice, the Department of Transportation, and the National Institute on Alcohol Abuse and Alcoholism throw all their weight squarely on one side of the debate.
+Rather than conduct reasoned, impartial scientific inquiry, agencies such as the DOJ, the Department of Transportation, and the National Institute on Alcohol Abuse and Alcoholism throw all their weight squarely on one side of the debate.
 Indeed, they have created a drinking age industry.
 Research designed to promote the current drinking age gets federal funding, a stamp of approval, and widespread dissemination, regardless of its scientific merit.

 Yet the supposedly impartial federal bureaucracy claims the drinking age has been a success.
 An internet search in the .gov domain finds more than 1,000 references to lives saved by the drinking age.
 It makes a great sound bite but poor public policy.